AndyITZ1/Shooting_For_The_Stars/README.md

 - Left/right arrow keys OR A/D keys: move character left/right.
 - Up arrow key OR W key OR space: jump.
 Hold the jump key to jump higher.
+- P or ESC to pause the game during gameplay, press again to unpause.
+- Mouse Click and Cursor movement during Rhythm Game Minigame

 ### Mechanics